 Teeth falling out?
 Lost in the wilderness alone?
 Being chased but can’t scream?
 Most of us can remember at least one such dream for its vividness, resulting visceral fear and lingering discomfort.

-The mind’s reel of midnight movies never ceases to amaze, and many of these dreams can be off-putting if not downright disturbing.
+The mind’s reel of horrors never ceases to amaze, and many of these dreams can be off-putting if not downright disturbing.
 From feeling all too real to playing on our deepest fears, bad dreams can also make it harder to get back to sleep and lead to bedtime anxiety for children as well as adults.

 In the realm of dreams and nightmares, there remains more mystery than fact.
 It’s an area of neuroscience and psychology that’s hard to study, since each of us experiences a unique dream world that’s inherently subjective and hard to document with reliability.